Executive Order Number 09-18

 In light of the Supreme Court’s decision in

-Janus, this Executive Order is consistant with the United States Constitution and nothing in this Executive Order should be construed to contravene any enforceable law.
+Janus, this Executive Order is consistent with the United States Constitution and nothing in this Executive Order should be construed to contravene any enforceable law.

 PRIOR EXECUTIVE ORDERS